emmamrath/variant_annotation_filter_export_hail_0p1/README.md

 ### GRCh37 fasta file
 cd data/reference_genome_hs37d5x
-Obtain the GRCh37 hs375dx fasta file and its indexes for GRCh37.
+Obtain the GRCh37 hs375dx fasta file and its indexes.

 ## Creating reference data from a new version of the source reference data
 The following reference data are provided with this pipeline, and are used by the pipeline to annotate variants.